star-history/star-history/public/blog/tts.md

 - 🛠️ Tools for training new models and fine-tuning existing models in any language.
 - 📚 Utilities for dataset analysis and curation.

-Coqui TTS is essentially a continuation of Mozilla's TTS: some time ago Mozilla stopped working on their TTS project, and [Coqui.ai](http://Coqui.ai) was founded the founders of Mozilla’s machine learning group.
+Coqui TTS is essentially a continuation of Mozilla's TTS: some time ago Mozilla stopped working on their TTS project, and [Coqui.ai](http://Coqui.ai) was founded by the founders of Mozilla’s machine learning group.

-Note that it is licensed under MPL-2.0, which allows commercial use as well as modification of the code,, but the copyright of the modified code belongs to the initiator of the software.
+Note that it is licensed under MPL-2.0, which allows commercial use as well as modification of the code, but the copyright of the modified code belongs to the initiator of the software.

 ## TorToiSe 🐢